-Problem/Question Possible Solution/Answer You enabled secure IAPP in your network, but the access points do not Verify that the root access point is running software release 1.80 or later.
-Upgrade all access points to the same software release as the root access point. communicate with the root access point. • Verify that you enabled secure IAPP on all access points. r In the root access point, click Maintenance > AP Connections.
+Problem/Question Possible Solution/Answer You enabled secure IAPP in your network, but the access points do not communicate with the root access point. • Upgrade all access points to the same software release as the root access point.
+Verify that you enabled secure IAPP on all access points.
+In the root access point, click Maintenance > AP Connections.
 If any access point station radios are blocked, re-enter the IAPP secret key in all access points.
-You are implementing 802.1x security and you • Verify that the root access point is running software release 1.72 or later. cannot get an end device to authenticate with a RADIUS server.
+You are implementing 802.1x security and you cannot get an end device to authenticate with a RADIUS server.
 Verify that the RADIUS server IP address is correct.
 Re- enter the RADIUS server secret key in both the access point and the RADIUS server.
 Verify that the IAPP secret key is the same in all access points. • Verify that the access point that the end device is communicating with has the 802.1x Authentication field set to authenticate the radio that is in the end device.
 Verify that your end device is configured properly for 802.1x security.
 For help, see the end device user's manual.